What is Six Sigma project management?

 Forming a cross-functional team consisting of team members with various skills and expertise will help identify any variation.

-Experts in various domains can analyze the processes from several angles and point out (and discover the solutions for) the potential defects.
+Experts in different domains can analyze the processes from several angles as well as point out potential defects and discover solutions for them.

-Six Sigma requires adaptability and a flexible and responsive system.
+Six Sigma requires adaptability and having a flexible and responsive system.

-Changes happen as faulty or inefficient processes are eliminated.
+Changes will inevitably happen as you eliminate faulty or inefficient processes.

 Employees from all departments involved in the process should be able to adapt to these changes easily.